1.What sights are compatible with my Tisas pistol?

 - Urban Carry

-We have also found that many holsters designed for the Sig Sauer P320 and Springfield Xdm will work with little to no modification
+We have also found that some holsters designed for the Sig Sauer P320 and Springfield Xdm will work with little to no modification.
+Please test fitment before carrying.

 5. What type of barrel ramp does my Tisas 1911 use?